 - Audio and video streaming will exceed 60 percent of North America’s mobile data by late 2014

-Paul says what’s coming next is interactive video where the “new canvas won’t be the webpage, but maybe a video, and all the interactivity and links to content will be within the video itself.”
+Paul says what’s coming next is an interactive video where the “new canvas won’t be the webpage, but maybe a video and all the interactivity and links to content will be within the video itself.”

 Check out the demonstration interactive videos from Rapt Media to get a good idea of where things are headed.